laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ## Hosts file for pi-hole/adguard

-Since it was requested, I've added a list in HOSTS format for pi-hole/adguard or for use in your own operating system's hosts file.
+I've added a list in HOSTS format for pi-hole/adguard or for use in your own operating system's hosts file.

 ```
 https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/noai_hosts.txt